MADHAVAN-BE-2003/Engage-Hackathon/README.md

 ### Tutorial Video

-For a step-by-step tutorial on setting up and using the Decentralized Proof-of-Skill Portfolio, check out our YouTube video: [Watch Tutorial](https://youtu.be/h4pxoBYk14I).
+For a step-by-step tutorial on setting up and using the Decentralized Proof-of-Skill Portfolio, check out our YouTube video: [Watch Tutorial](https://youtu.be/h4pxoBYk14I) _(opens in a new tab)_.

 ### Project on Devfolio

-You can find more information about the Decentralized Proof-of-Skill Portfolio on our Devfolio project page: [View Project](https://devfolio.co/projects/decentralized-proofofskill-portfolio-3e76).
+You can find more information about the Decentralized Proof-of-Skill Portfolio on our Devfolio project page: [View Project](https://devfolio.co/projects/decentralized-proofofskill-portfolio-3e76) _(opens in a new tab)_.

 ## License